What is CO-OP?

 - This is a Pass/Fail course that will be graded by a faculty member from your discipline.
 Your grade in this course will not impact your overall GPA.

-- You can take more than one Co-op Work Term.
-Students must return to full-time studies for a minimum of one full-time semester prior to graduation
+- You can take Co-op Work Terms back-to-back.
+Students must return to full-time studies for a minimum of one full-time semester (9 credits) prior to graduation.

 - Bachelor of Arts, 3 and 4 year degree programs, all disciplines

-- Bachelor of Arts and Science in Environment, 3 and 4 year programs, all disciplines
+- Bachelor of Arts and Science in Environment, 3 and 4 year programs

-- Bachelor of Arts Community Studies, 3 and 4 year programs, all disciplines.
-(Co-op work terms would replace Work Placement courses COMS 2101/3101)
+- Bachelor of Arts Community Studies, 3 and 4 year programs, all disciplines (replaces Work Placement Core Courses COMS 2101/3101)

 How to Apply?